 Leadership is currently under Headteacher Sarah Peel.
 The school website includes staff information, but a specific appointment date was not reliably accessible in the sources I could retrieve today, so this review avoids stating a start year.

-Expected standard (reading, writing, maths): 92%, compared with 62% in England.
+Expected standard (reading, writing, maths): 60% in the current dataset.

 Higher standard: 41%, compared with 8% in England.